After inheriting her grandmother's collection of antiques, Dolores has maintained an interest in the care and sale of vintage items.

 - Store old textiles in a dark place that is not subject to temperature extremes (like an attic crawlspace)

 - Roll, do not fold old fabric.
-Folding puts wears and strain on the fibers and may weaken them
+Folding puts wear and strain on the fibers and may weaken them

-- Or wrap in unbleached muslin.
-You can create a sling of muslin if you want to keep an old piece of material in a cardboard box or wooden drawer.
-(See film below)
+- Or wrap in unbleached muslin if you want to keep an old piece of material in a cardboard box or wooden drawer.

 - Do not store in plastic bags or boxes.
 Old textiles will last longer with some air circulation